ARTICLES AND BYLAWS OF THE AMERICAN ACADEMY OF CLINICAL NEUROPSYCHOLOGY (AACN)

-- Senior Members may be elected from among Active members who have been Academy members for a period of no less than the five (5) preceding years, are age 65 or older or disabled, and are fully retired from the active practice of clinical neuropsychology.
+Senior Members may be elected from among Active members who have been Academy members for at least five (5) years, are age 65 or older or disabled, and are fully retired from the active practice of clinical neuropsychology.
 They will continue to be listed in the membership directory of the academy, but be designated as “Senior” members, and they will be entitled to receive any newsletters distributed to academy members.
-Senior members will have no financial obligations to the Academy, but will continue to receive any journal regularly available through Academy membership.
+Senior members will have no financial obligations to the Academy, but will continue to receive access to any journal regularly available through Academy membership.
 Senior members may not acknowledge “Accepting Referrals” in the AACN member directory.
 Inactive members who are retired, and who otherwise meet criteria for Senior membership status, may elect to switch to Senior status, if approved by the Board.

 Non-Certified Affiliates are individuals who are intellectually interested in the purposes of the Academy and wish to participate in its non-voting activities.

 Student Members are comprised of individuals engaged in formal training programs who are intellectually interested in the purposes of the Academy and wish to participate in its non-voting activities.
 Student members must indicate on their application for membership the training program in which they are actively enrolled, and membership may be subject to confirmation of active enrollment.

 Affiliate and Student members are required to represent their membership status accurately in any oral or written statements in order to avoid any possible misunderstanding that they are Active or Senior members in the Academy, as defined above.